laravel/docs/facades.md

 <a name="facade-class-reference"></a>
 ## Facade Class Reference

+Below you will find every facade and its underlying class.
+This is a useful tool for quickly digging into the API documentation for a given facade root.
+The [IoC binding](/docs/ioc) key is also included where applicable.

 Facade  |  Class  |  IoC Binding
 ------------- | ------------- | -------------
 App  |  [Illuminate\Foundation\Application](http://laravel.com/api/4.1/Illuminate/Foundation/Application.html)  | `app`